 Reem Gebrekidan, Mercer University College of Pharmacy

-Dravet Syndrome is a genetic epileptic encephalopathy beginning in infancy that might be characterized by febrile, prolonged, and lateralized seizures.
+Dravet Syndrome is a genetic epileptic encephalopathy beginning in infancy that is characterized by febrile, prolonged, and lateralized seizures.
 Epilepsy guidelines consider sodium valproate or topiramate as first-line treatment in children with Dravet syndrome while clobazam or stiripentol are supported as adjunctive therapy.
 Medications such as carbamazepine, gabapentin, lamotrigine, oxcarbazepine, phenytoin, pregabalin, tiagabine or vigabatrin were advised to be avoided.

 The U.S. Food and Drug Administration (FDA) has approved two synthetic cannabinoids based on a substance present in marijuana and a substance acting similarly to another compound in marijuana.
 Attempting to use components of marijuana is considered to be in the public’s best interest; however, safe and effective use has not been determined.